 Active-assistive exercise: This type is for people who can move their muscles with a little help or who can move their joints but feel pain when they do.
 People move their limbs themselves, but a therapist helps them do so, by hand or with bands or other equipment.

 Passive exercise: This type is for people who cannot actively participate in exercise.
 No effort is required from them.
-The therapist moves their limbs.
+The therapist moves their limbs to prevent contractures (the permanent stiffening of muscles resulting from lack of movement), among other goals.

 To increase range of motion, the therapist must move an affected joint beyond the point of pain, but the movement should not cause residual pain (pain that continues once the movement is stopped).
 Sustained moderate stretching is more effective than momentary forceful stretching.